- Things to Do

 - Travel Planning

-This year's festivities include the annual National Cherry Blossom Festival Parade® on April 8, the Blossom Kite Festival on the Washington Monument grounds on April 1 and the Southwest Waterfront Fireworks Festival on April 15.
+This year's festivities include the annual National Cherry Blossom Festival Parade® on April 14, the Blossom Kite Festival on the Washington Monument grounds on March 31, and Petalpalooza at The Wharf on April 7.
+Here in Arlington, travelers can stay just minutes from festival activities while enjoying hotel rates that average 20 percent less than those in downtown Washington, D.C.

 The National Park Service’s Bloom Watch tracks how the buds are doing on the way to bloom, and they are blooming earlier and earlier each year due to climate change, according to the National Park Service and research by the Smithsonian Institution.